-"capital letters are just one of society's conventions that I choose to ignore. you've just been programmed to be one of society. you're a sheep."a stylistic choice in which all text is in lowercase letters. it can be thought of as the opposite of writing in all caps when emphasizing a point, in which case it can be used to give a melancholic feel to whatever you're writing. it is not generally thought of as orthographically correct, giving it (if only in the eyes of advertisers) a casual, hip feel. also used in a visual narrative sense to indicate childishness or, in some cases, idiocy. can also occur in internet forums monitored by censorship daemons programmed to demote all-caps entries, since all-lower-case text is much easier on the eyes than no-lower-case. subtrope of Xtreme Kool Letterz. see also no punctuation period and no indoor voice. contrast caps lock.
+"capital letters are just one of society's conventions that I choose to ignore. you've just been programmed to be one of society. you're a sheep."a stylistic choice in which all text is in lowercase letters. it can be thought of as the opposite of writing in all caps when emphasizing a point, in which case it can be used to give a melancholic feel to whatever you're writing. it is not generally thought of as orthographically correct, giving it (if only in the eyes of advertisers) a casual, hip feel. also used in a visual narrative sense to indicate childishness or, in some cases, idiocy. on a more dark note, however, this trope also has a tendency to show up in many an apocalyptic log where it usually is used to denote the point where the unfortunate author has gone insane or otherwise given up all hope. can also occur in internet forums monitored by censorship daemons programmed to demote all-caps entries, since all-lower-case text is much easier on the eyes than no-lower-case. subtrope of xtreme kool letterz. see also no punctuation period and no indoor voice. contrast caps lock.

 open/close all folders